lkalvoda/DHH23_Early-Modern_classification-eval/README.md

 *Figure 2 Image annotated as incorrectly classified by CLIP3 as either Zoology or Mechanics/Tools*

-It must be stressed that often, it is simply not possible for a human annotator to classify an image into one category, either, in which case any CLIP3 classification that is not in clear contradiction with the annotator's observation is noted as correct.
+It must be stressed that it is often simply not possible for a human annotator to classify an image into one category either, in which case any CLIP3 classification that is not in clear contradiction with the annotator's observation is noted as correct.
 Below are several examples of different kinds of frequent misclassifications (first-choice or both choices).

 A strong tendency observed in the 'Low-confidence' subset was for images to be falsely classified as either Zoology or Architecture, no matter their human-annotated class.
 A peculiar example (Figures 3 and 4) that was quite frequent was (obviously to the human eye) geometric shapes classified by CLIP3 as first-class Zoology.